-British Road National Championships 2018 time trial start list announced - Cycling Weekly
+British Road National Championships 2018 time trial start list - Cycling Weekly

 Men’s defending champion, Steve Cummings (Team Dimension Data) is down to ride, alongside five time champion Alex Dowsett (Team Katusha-Alpecin).

 Last year’s women’s victor, Claire Rose, is taking a break from racing.
-That leaves the title open, and the 2016 champion Hayley Simmonds (WNT Rotor Pro Cycling) is down to ride, though she did sustain a broken elbow in a crash at the Women’s Tour.
+That leaves the title open, and the 2016 champion Hayley Simmonds (WNT Rotor Pro Cycling) is not riding after a broken elbow in a crash at the Women’s Tour.

 Hannah Barnes (Canyon-SRAM) picked up a silver medal in 2017, so may be looking to go one better this year, too, but she’ll face competition from Dame Sarah Storey (Storey Racing).